 When unprecedented or unexpected emergencies strike such as snow days or health outbreaks, it can be difficult to know how best to communicate with your parents and carers.

-Our helpful tips will provide you with simple and easy ways to keep your community up to date using the tools available through your school website.
+Our helpful tips will provide you with simple and easy ways to keep your community up to date using your school website.

 - Make sure you know your password so that you can access the website via a different device.

-- If you need to give access to another member of staff, please make sure you have set them up on the system and given them the required levels of permission.
+- If you need to give access to another member of staff, make sure you set them up on the system with the correct permissions.

 In the event of a school closure, you may wish to share work or lesson content with your students.
 This can be achieved in a variety of ways, including emailing resources or adding content to the website – either publicly or behind a secure area, which can be downloaded and completed.
 You may also have access to a dedicated learning platform from which to share information.

 4. Keep parents in the loop